 Author: Paul Kalanithi

 What if you went through years of schooling, earned a Masters degree in English Literature, then found your calling to become a physician?
-Could you fathom enduring 10 more years of school and medical training?
+Could you fathom enduring 10 more years of classes and medical training?
 Imagine then having only a single year left in your residency before your career begins, and being diagnosed with terminal cancer.
-Can you imagine looking back on your life, at 36 years old, and wondering if it was well-spent?
+Envision looking back on your life, at 36 years old, and wondering if it was well-spent?
 If it was meaningful?

 Paul figured that starting a family could wait until his medical training was finished.
-He supposed that a life spent writing novels could perhaps be postponed to his retirement years.
-It’s ironic, although Paul had a passion for writing, he was certain that becoming a surgeon, neuroscientist or even a professor, would touch more lives, help more people, and was the right career path.
+He supposed that a life spent writing novels, a far-fetched dream, could be postponed to his retirement years.
+It is ironic, although Paul had a passion for writing, he was certain that becoming a surgeon, neuroscientist or even a professor, would touch more lives and was his destined career path.
 After completing his surgical training, his body riddled with cancer, Paul wrote a book that continues to move millions of people.

 In When Breath Becomes Air, Paul takes you through his journey: childhood, schooling, love, marriage, and his never ending quest to understand where spirituality, science, and the meaning of life intersect.